tgirke/GEN242-2021/content/en/about/syllabus.md

 addition, a recent version of [R](http://www.r-project.org) and [RStudio](http://rstudio.org) should be installed on each laptop.

-GEN242-2021: This year the class is offered online.
-Students are recommended to have at least one more monitor screen in addition to the laptop screen or use a single large and wide monitor screen.
-This setting will allow students to use one screen to watch the instructor's coding and practice the same coding on the other screen.
+If possible students may want to attend class sessions from a monitor setup either with with one wide monitor or two monitors.
+This allows viewing of presentations on one screen and following along hands-on practicals on the other screen.

 ## Schedule